Do Summer Camps Need to be Licensed in Pennsylvania

 What is a Camp and What are the Different Types?

-For developed campsites, the permit must be obtained at least seven days in advance of your arrival.
-Unenclosed primitive campsites do not require a permit, but you must follow all the rules and regulations for developed campsites.
-This includes registering at the park office at least two days in advance.
+Unenclosed primitive sites don’t require a permit, but campers must follow developed campsite rules.
+This includes registering at the park office at least two days before their stay.

-It is also noteworthy that any camping equipment used on a Pennsylvania camping trip must be registered with the Department of Environmental Protection (DEP).
+Campers should note that all camping equipment used in Pennsylvania requires registration with the Department of Environmental Protection (DEP).
 This includes tents, sleeping bags, stoves, lanterns, cookware, and more.
-You can register your equipment online or by calling DEP’s Registration Hotline.
+You can conveniently register online or contact DEP’s Registration Hotline for assistance.

 What Does a Camp Need from Pennsylvania in Order to Operate?